joelmathewthomas/archinstall-luks2-lvm2-secureboot-tpm2/README.md

 Install essential packages:

 ```
-# pacstrap /mnt base linux linux-firmare linux-headers intel-ucode vim nano efibootmgr sudo
+# pacstrap /mnt base linux linux-firmware linux-headers intel-ucode vim nano efibootmgr sudo
 ```

-You can replace `intel-ucode` with `amd-ucode` if your CPU is and AMD CPU
+You can replace `intel-ucode` with `amd-ucode` if your CPU is an **AMD** CPU

 After that is completed, we need to generate the fstab file: